 To really sort the versatile blenders from the one-trick ponies, we challenge each blender to make pesto: combining garlic, basil, pine nuts, cheese and olive oil to make a smooth paste.
 We see significant differences between blenders in this test - some manage fine with more liquid smoothie mixtures, but struggle to blend drier ingredients.

 Can it crush ice?

 Crushing ice in a consistent way is a task that many blenders struggle with, and we've only got really good results from a handful of blenders.
-A good blender will transform the cubes into even, fine crystals while poor blenders may leave you with large, uneven chunks or an overprocessed mush.
+A good blender, whether a jug blender or personal blender, will transform the cubes into even, fine crystals while poor blenders may leave you with large, uneven chunks or an overprocessed mush.

 How noisy is it?

 Blenders are generally quite noisy, but some are positively ear-splitting - annoying if you want to make an early-morning smoothie without waking up the household, even if they are usually only on for less than a minute.

 We rate how loud each blender is, providing a comparative rating and highlighting any that make exceptionally annoying or unpleasant noises.

 Some blenders reduce your fruit and veg to pulp in a matter of seconds, while others will leave you hanging around, poking the mix with a spoon and trying in vain to get the lumps out.

 We don't just rate the end result to ensure you get a lump-free smoothie, we also time how long it takes to get there, so you can get a perfectly blended mix in the quickest time possible.